-But why do law firms need to invest in SEO in the first place?
+But why does the legal industry need to invest in law firm SEO in the first place?

 SEO is one of the best ways to get discovered online.
 Typically, law firms are local businesses that operate in a limited geographical area.

-And a lot many people start their searches for such local businesses online and this applies to legal firms too.
+And a lot of people start with an online search to find local businesses and this applies to legal firms too.